Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

       assumptions, so taps can be cloned from places other than GitHub and using protocols other than HTTPS.
 E.g. SSH, GIT, HTTP(S), FTP(S), RSYNC.

-    tl;dr To clone from GitHub using HTTPS, use the one-argument form.
-Use the two argument form for repos not on GitHub or for protocols other than HTTPS.

     By default, the repository is cloned as a shallow copy (`--depth=1`), but if `--full` is passed, a full clone will be used.